 Multicultural Student Organizations

-Below you will find organizations supported by the Office of Multicultural Affairs.
+Below is a list of organizations to expand your social and cultural exposure.
+Many of these groups are geared toward (but not exclusive to) marginalized students.
 You can find more information about all of the organizations BGSU has to offer on the BGSU Student Organization page.

 Asian Student Union

 ASU thrives to be a space for Asians and Asian Americans to connect and create lasting bonds between communities.
 At ASU we ensure that it is a safe space for everyone to be themselves and to further connect with their identity.

 Black Student Union

 Black Student Union at Bowling Green State University exists to create cultural and political awareness amongst the Black and overall campus community through programming and initiatives that promote unity, leadership, and scholarship.